openseadragon/flex-render/README.md

  - Adding support for better debugging & cropping
    - For now, only convex polygons are supported
  - Dynamic documentation that parses available shaders, controls, and shows what can be used where.

+#### What might be supported
+ - Canvas2D proxy.
+People tend to use Canvas2D api to access the rendered data, which is currently not possible as the output canvas is native WebGL (or other rendering engine) element.

 #### What will not be supported
  - Tainted Data.
 The purpose of this renderer is to draw advanced visualizations on GPU: if your